What is the Thyroid Gland?

 What do I do when I suspect a thyroid problem?

 Any suspicion of thyroid abnormalities should be evaluated.
-Consult your doctor early.
+Consult your thyroid specialist in Singapore early.
 Many of the thyroid problem are amenable to treatment.

 What will my doctor do?

-Your doctor will examine you to determine the size of the thyroid and also to determine if you have any signs of abnormal thyroid function.
+Your thyroid specialist in Singapore will examine you to determine the size of the thyroid and also to determine if you have any signs of abnormal thyroid function.
 In addition, the following tests are performed:

 - Thyroid function test (Blood): this will detemine the hormal status of the thyroid.